What Should I Expect from a Professional Woodworking Course as a Complete Beginner

 What You Can Expect on Your First Day

-The first day of a woodworking course is usually focused on orientation and comfort.
-I always tell beginners not to expect advanced project work immediately.
+The first day of a woodworking course is usually focused on helping beginners feel comfortable, understand the workshop environment and learn the basic safety rules.
+I always remind new learners that they are not expected to begin advanced project work immediately.

 Skills You Will Develop as a Beginner

-We always encourage learners to focus on accuracy and consistency rather than speed in the beginning.
+We always encourage learners to focus on control, accuracy and consistency rather than speed.
+Developing good habits from the beginning creates a stronger foundation for more advanced woodworking, furniture making and restoration work.

 Tools and Materials You Will Work With